7 Ways to Simplify Your Life

 Hold Yourself to Your Healthy Routines

 Part of simplifying your life is appreciating the routines in your life that make you feel your best.
-For me, that’s attending exercise programs and keeping a sleep schedule – but for you it could be a weekly coffee meeting with friends, or Friday night date night.
+For me, that’s attending exercise classes and keeping a sleep schedule – but for you, it could be a weekly coffee meeting with a friend, or Friday night date night with your partner.
 Healthy routines keep your attitude positive.
-They are a simple way to keep your mind happy and healthy.
+They are an easy way to keep your mind happy and healthy.

 At a certain point every day, unplug and unwind.
-Turn off the computer, the TV, and power down your phone.
+Turn off the computer, and the TV, and power down your phone.
 We are now so connected to our work through our phones that it’s nearly impossible to really get away from it all – and that’s why it’s so important for you to force yourself into having some peace and quiet.
-Especially before bed time, try to give yourself a break from viewing your phone (ahem, scrolling through Instagram!) so that you can ease into a good night’s rest.
+Especially before bedtime, try to give yourself a break from viewing your phone, for at least an hour before bedtime, so that you can ease into a good night’s rest.

 Embrace Your Go-to’s

 When I talk about go-to’s I mean style, beauty, diet, – anything and everything that you rely on to make you feel your best.
-Rather than always feeling the need to revamp your beauty routine, embrace your go-to look!
-For example, for years, I was on the hunt for a bright lipstick that would totally suit me – and just recently I realized part of why I’ve never found one that’s totally “me” is because I really hate the maintenance of wearing a bright lip.
+Rather than always feeling the need to revamp your beauty routine, embrace your go-to favourites.
+For years, I was on the hunt for a bright lipstick that would totally suit me – and just recently I realized part of why I’ve never found one that’s really “me” is because I really hate the maintenance of wearing a bright lip.
 The fact is, a bright lip will never be my go-to.
-My hunt for the perfect “go to” bright lipstick ended then and there.
-I tend to be pretty natural with my day-to-day makeup and hairstyle, which is why I recently shared my easy go-to No Makeup Makeup Look Tutorial and Side Rope Braid Hair Tutorial.
-We all put pressure on ourselves to revamp ourselves – but instead, I challenge you to accept yourself as you are.
+My hunt for the perfect “go-to” bright lipstick ended then and there.